GioF71/portainer-systemd/README.md

 You need to have docker up and running on a linux machine running systemd.
 The service has been tested on:

- - Rasperry Pi 3 running Raspian Buster
+ - Raspberry Pi 3 running Raspian Buster
  - Debian Buster (x84_64)
  - Ubuntu 18.04 (x84_64)